johnpapa/vscode-peacock/docs/changelog/README.md

 Fixes

-- doc links to contriutions, code of conduct, and changelog from the guide are now fixed
+- doc links to contributions, code of conduct, and changelog from the guide are now fixed
 - merged npm audit fixes for packages

+- Adopt the new 'extensionKind' format.
+As per [Erich Gamma](https://github.com/egamma) from [PR #314 and Issue #313](https://github.com/johnpapa/vscode-peacock/pull/314)

+> As of VS Code 1.40 the `extensionKind` attribute in the `package.json` of the extension can be an array, pls see the documentation.
+We will be deprecating the string type for `extensionKind` property in favour of string array type.
+The `extensionKind` attribute should be set to `["ui", "workspace"]`.
+Indicating that the extension can run both as a UI extension and as a workspace extension (e.g. in the browser).

 ## 3.2.0